ionos-enterprise/ionos-enterprise-puppet/README.md

 * **public**: Determines whether the LAN will have public Internet access.
 Can be `true` or `false`, defaults to `false`.

+The LAN resource allows `public` property to be updated if necessary.

 ### Server Resource

 Server resources provide the following properties.